 The subject of adoption has fueled a spate of television movies, theatrical features and stage productions.
-“The Baby Dance,” a theater piece adapted for cable TV, mostly suffers from treading familiar ground -- from the legal morass to the painful second thoughts experienced by the birth mother.
+“The Baby Dance,” a theater piece adapted for cable TV, mostly suffers from treading familiar ground — from the legal morass to the painful second thoughts experienced by the birth mother.
 Its take is a tad too clinical, and when the story finally asserts its unique voice, it comes too late and too briefly to afford the pic distinction.
 Nonetheless, a fine cast humanizes the material, allowing for a watchable, sometimes compelling small-screen drama.